 As tourists stroll languidly through the narrow streets of Stone Town, the romantic city hums with life.
 Vendors sell oriental spices and colourful fabrics, while children play soccer between crumbling walls and men hurry in long gowns towards the mosque.

 But when darkness descends over the historic town, Zanzibar’s capital takes on a different life.
-Formerly bustling alleys are transformed into dim, shady passages where drug addicts hover to get their longed-for heroin fix.
-The town’s dark secret: the island is a heroin stronghold.

 The underbelly of this holiday paradise remains unknown to most tourists, however, who spend carefree vacations on the archipelago.
 The tropical island is mainly renowned for its spices and slave history and as a diving destination—and its government wants to keep it that way.